AlexsLemonade/OpenScPCA-analysis/docs/ensuring-repro/docker/using-images.md

       ```

     !!! tip "Macs with Apple silicon"
-          If you are using an Apple silicon (M1-3) Mac, you will need to use the additional flag `--platform linux/x86_64` when pulling an image.
+          If you are using an Apple silicon (M-series) Mac, you will need to use the additional flag `--platform linux/x86_64` when pulling an image.
           Note that the flag `--platform linux/x86_64` _must_ be provided before the image name.

           ```sh